spaceship-prompt/spaceship-prompt/docs/sections/haskell.md

 The `haskell` section displays the version of the Haskell compiler.

-This section is displayed only within a Haskell projects, meaning:
+This section is displayed only within Haskell projects, meaning:

 * Upsearch finds a `stack.yaml` file.
 * The current directory contains a file with `.hs` directory.